configcat/intellij-plugin/README.md

 ## Feature overview

-- Find Feature Flag usages in your code.
+- View all of your Products, Configs and Feature Flags.
+- Create Configs within JetBrains/IntelliJ IDE.
+- Open your Configs and Feature Flags on the ConfigCat Dashboard.
-- Create Feature Flags within JetBrains/IntelliJ IDE.
+- Create new Feature Flags within JetBrains/IntelliJ IDE.
 - Copy a Feature Flag's key to the clipboard.
-- View your Products & Configs.
-- Create Configs within JetBrains/IntelliJ IDE.
-- Open a Config on ConfigCat Dashboard.
+- Find your Feature Flag's usages in your code.

 <!-- Plugin description end -->